MaryTalvistu/khk_projekt/wp-content/plugins/website-file-changes-monitor/readme.txt

 Tags: file monitor, file integrity scanner, file checker, file scanner, file security, security, file changes, file changes scanner
 Requires at least: 4.5
 Tested up to: 5.6
-Stable tag: 1.6.3
+Stable tag: 1.7.1
 Requires PHP: 5.6.20

-Get alerted via email of file changes on your WordPress sites & boost security.
+Get alerted via email of file changes on your WordPress sites.
 No false positives!

 == Description ==

-### Get alerted via email of file changes on your WordPress sites
+### Get alerted via email of file changes on your WordPress sites to boost reliability & security

+There are many benefits you can take advantage of when you install this hassle-free file integrity monitor plugin on your website, such as:
+* Keep track of the last code changes on your website for easier troubleshooting
-Identify leftover files that can lead to sensitive business & technical data exposure.
-Pinpoint malware injections early to avoid irreparable site damage with this hassle-free plugin.
+* Identify leftover & backup files that can lead to sensitive business & technical data exposure

-Everyone who owns a WordPress website knows how difficult it is to manage the site's files.
-Leftover backup and source code files are very common, and they are the number one source of sensitive data breaches.
-Also, in case of a successful hack attack it is almost impossible to detect the infiltration and identify all the source code changes!
+* Pinpoint malware injections early to avoid irreparable site damage
+* Do the neccesary forensic work during a past-hack job

+Keeping track and knowing of file changes on your WordPress website is a maintanence and security best practise every site owner should follow.
+This can only be done by installing a plugin.
+Use the [Website File Changes Monitor plugin](https://www.wpwhitesecurity.com/website-file-changes-monitor/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WFCM&utm_content=plugin+repos+description) to automatically scan your website for file changes.

-Use the [Website File Changes Monitor plugin](https://www.wpwhitesecurity.com/website-file-changes-monitor/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WFCM&utm_content=plugin+repos+description) to easily get alerted via email and spot leftover files, injected malware and code changes!
-Remove files that could leave you expose and clean malware infections at the earliest possible.
+The plugin alerts you of file changes via email.
+It helps you easily spot leftover files, and identify injected malware and code changes, so you can remove the files that could leave your website exposed and clean malware infections at the earliest possible.

 #### Maintained & Supported by WP White Security

-WP White Security builds high-quality niche WordPress security & admin plugins like [WP Activity Log](https://wpactivitylog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description), the #1 WordPress activity log plugin.
+WP White Security builds high-quality WordPress security & site management plugins like [WP Activity Log](https://wpactivitylog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description), the #1 WordPress activity log plugin.
 Browse our list of [WordPress plugins](https://www.wpwhitesecurity.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) that help you better manage and improve the security of your WordPress website.

-### Why Do You Need a Website File Changes Monitor?
+### Why Do You Need a website file integrity monitoring plugin?

-No WordPress security solution is bullet proof.
-They all have their pros and cons.
-So the more tools you have at your disposal the easier it is to block and identify hack attacks at the earliest possible.
+No single WordPress security solution is bullet proof.
+Every solution has its shortcomings.
+A complete security solution is made up of a suite of tools and plugins that work together, allowing you to address all of your website's security requirements.
+The more tools and security layers you build, the harder it will be for attackers to succeed.
+It also makes it easier for you to block malicious attacks, and monitor the site's security and health.

-The Website File Changes Monitor plugin provides you with the much needed visibility about modifications of files on your site.
+The Website File Changes Monitor plugin provides you with the much needed visibility of modifications that happen on your website's file system.
 File changes on your WordPress website can be an early sign of a malicious hack attack or a technical problem.
-Hence why many security professionals recommend a website files monitor plugin.
+Hence why security professionals recommend a website files monitor plugin.

 The Website File Changes Monitor plugin helps you:

 * Identify a possible hack attack during the early stages, allowing you to limit the damage
-* Find where exactly backdoors, trojans and other malware is injected on your site
+* Find where exactly backdoors, trojans and other malware are injected on your site
 * Identify the infections and code changes during the post-hack forensics & cleanup
 * Catch red-handed the exploitation of 0-day vulnerabilities on your site
 * Ease the process of cleaning & recovering an infected hacked website

 #### A Role Beyond WordPress Security

-The scope of monitoring for site file changes goes beyond detecting malicious attacks and malware infections.
+The scope of monitoring your website for file changes goes beyond detecting malicious attacks and malware infections.
 It is a WordPress website security and management best practice that can also help you:

 * Check  the integrity of your WordPress core, plugins and theme files
 * Find leftover files developers leave by mistake that could lead to sensitive information disclosure, such as backup files, database files etc